Lao People's Revolutionary Party: Ideology

 "[We must] continue to adhere firmly to Marxism–Leninism and socialist ideals, pay attention to research and grasp some [of the] basic principles of Marxism–Leninism, then apply them creatively and appropriately to the real situation of our state by adjusting the [party] line to the requirement of national development.
 In order to provide direction for the party's actual leadership and to solve problems appropriately, we always learn lessons from practice and stick to the renovation line by opposing dogmatism, primordialism, subjectivism, radicalism and thought not grasping the real situation and principle of renovation."

 By 2016, the party had modernised its ideological framework.
 The 10th National Congress amended the party statute, and Kaysone Phomvihane Thought was added.
 By adopting Kaysone Phomvihane Thought, the party sought to legitimise party rule and its economic policies further.
-Its adoption was a breach of party tradition, for the LPRP had never named a theory after an individual before; unlike the Chinese Communist Party, which has adopted Mao Zedong Thought, Deng Xiaoping Theory, and Xi Jinping Thought on Socialism with Chinese characteristics for a New Era; the Communist Party of Vietnam's Ho Chi Minh Thought; the Workers' Party of Korea's Kimilsungism-Kimjongilism; and Fidelism in Cuba.
+Its adoption was a breach of party tradition, for the LPRP had never named a theory after an individual before.
 While the party failed to expound on the term's meaning at the 10th National Congress, the term itself had been used occasionally earlier.
 To celebrate Kaysone Phomvihane's 85th anniversary in 2006, the LPRP organised the seminar "Kaysone Phomvihane Thought in the Construction and Development of the People's Democratic Regime along the Road of Socialism".
 The seminar extolled him "as the key thinker and theorist of the party, the initiator of the 1979 reforms, and as an heir to Marx and Vladimir Lenin who creatively applied Marxism-Leninism to Laos."
 Kaysone Phomvihane Thought was in turn defined as a fundamental theory for the renovation of the party and as a guide for the party and the country.